Skip to content

 Original Data

-Sixty-five percent of small-to-mid-size businesses now run active PPC campaigns, according to a Clutch survey (2026).
+Sixty-five percent of small-to-mid-size businesses now run active PPC campaigns, according to a PPC Chief’s compilation of Clutch survey data (2026).
 Across our own client base here in Minneapolis, we’ve noticed that businesses spending below $1,500/month rarely generate enough data for Google’s Smart Bidding to optimize effectively.
 The algorithm needs conversion volume to learn.
 Starve it, and you’re paying for clicks that never improve.

 The average Google Ads conversion rate is 7.52%, and the average cost per lead is $70.11, based on WordStream’s 2025 benchmark data.
 Those numbers give you a starting point, but your budget should flow from your revenue goals, not from industry averages.
 Here’s the formula we use with every new PPC client.